The first of many smart and child friendly cities in India

 When India’s “smart cities” mission announced its ranking of applicants for support in 2016, Bhubaneswar – the capital of the Indian state of Odisha – topped the list.
 Having worked with Bhubaneshwar over several years on improving the quality of life of infants, toddlers and caregivers through urban planning, design and policy, we are now working with the Smart Cities Mission on guidelines and training for 100 smart cities across India.

 India Smart Cities MissionThe Smart Cities Mission is an initiative by the Government of India to drive economic growth and improve the quality of life of people by enabling local development and harnessing technology as a means to create smart outcomes for citizens.

 Growing up in an urban India

-Problems faced by young children in the city of Bhubaneswar include parks not being accessible; lack of footpaths, streetlights, and safe places to cross roads; and children in some neighbourhoods needing to use public transport, which is not child-friendly, to get to the nearest school.
+The challenges of growing up in Bhubaneswar mirror those of many cities in India: rapid and chaotic growth concentrated on informal, slum settlements with inadequate infrastructure; open defecation; parks not being accessible; lack of footpaths, streetlights, and safe places to cross roads; and children in some neighbourhoods needing to use public transport, which is not child-friendly, to get to the nearest school.

 Together the Foundation and the Bhubaneswar Development Authority – which is responsible for the city’s development – opened a Child-Friendly Smart City Centre, to provide technical support and build the capacity of planners and municipal staff.
 The city gathered data to map the number of children in each ward and the services available, and initiated projects such as constructing six new parks, redesigning four informal settlements and improving safety on the eight-lane thoroughfare Janpath Road.